Drag13/drag13.github.io/src/posts/react-performance-puppeteer-profile/content.md

 npm i puppeteer serve ts-node typescript start-server-and-test -O
 ```

 Note, that I am using the `-O` flag to install performance-related dependencies as optional.
-This gives me the possibility to skip them using `npm ci --no-optional` command for the scenarios where they are not needed and saves me some time.
+This gives me the possibility to skip them using `npm ci --no-optional` command for the scenarios where they are not needed and saves me some build time.

-Now create a new folder named e2e and put an empty index.ts file inside and update the `package.json` with next scripts:
+Now create the new folder named e2e and put an empty index.ts file.
+Update the `package.json` with next scripts:

 ```json
 "scripts":{